-Subjects
+Test setup Subjects

-Ten hearing-impaired individuals (6 male and 4 female) with moderate bilateral hearing loss participated in this test.
+Ten hearing-impaired individuals (6 male and 4 female) with moderate bilateral hearing loss participated in part 1 of this test.
+Seven individuals with severe-to-profound hearing loss participated in part 2 of this test.

 Hearing instruments and fitting